18 House Hunting Tips From Real Estate Experts

 Tip 12: Walk through the house in person

-Buying remotely is certainly a route buyers can take, but it has some large downsides.
-Viewing the home only through the lens of a camera often won’t give you a feel for non-obvious or non-visual issues.
-Smells — big ones, like smoke, and less obvious ones, like damp carpets or mildew — won’t come through on a video.
+Buying remotely can definitely work, but it comes with some pretty big downsides.
+Seeing a home only through a camera lens doesn’t always give you the full picture, especially when it comes to things you can’t easily spot online.
+Smells, big ones, like smoke, and less obvious ones, like damp carpets or mildew, won’t come through on a video.
 Neither will sloping floors, wonky doors, or evidence of other tricks sellers use to sell their homes.

 As a buyer, you need to remain aware (even in the early stages of house hunting) that your eyes and intuition won’t tell you everything.
 Even if the house looks fine through video or in person, make sure to get a thorough, professional home inspection during the closing process.